MKaratsioris/MKaratsioris/README.md

 - 🌱 I’m currently learning **Golang, Data Structures and Algorithms and Design Patterns**

-- 👯 I’m looking to collaborate on **open source projects in Python or Golang**
+- 👯 I’m looking to collaborate on **open source projects in Python**

 - 👨‍💻 All of my projects are available at [michaliskaratsioris.com](michaliskaratsioris.com)